TrackRunny/LinuxBoi-JDA-Rewrite/README.md

 <!-- Changing directories -->
 ```

-* Next, use gradle to build a jar file of the bot.
+* Next, use gradle to build a compiled jar file of the bot.

 ```markdown
 ./gradlew shadowJar